longtime1116/worship_place_map/README.md

+# What
+This is a service that you can know the location of the shrines and temples in Japan.

-# README
+# How to use

-This README would normally document whatever steps are necessary to get the application up and running.
+You can just look at the displayed Google map.

-Things you may want to cover:
+You can also search by the temple and shrines you want to know.

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...